Festival of Ideas

 Panel Host: Connected by Data

-Speakers: Tim Davies, Connected by Data / Citizens Track on Data & AI; Helena Suárez Val, co-lead Data Against Feminicide; Sofía Castillo and Lucas Veloso, ISWE Foundation.
+Speakers: Tim Davies, Director of Research and Practice at Connected by Data ; Helena Suárez Val, co-lead Data Against Feminicide; Sofía Castillo, Latin America and Caribbean Regional Lead, ISWE Foundation; and Lucas Veloso, Postdoctoral Political Scientist (UFMG) and Research Associate, ISWE Foundation

 For three years, the AI & Equality Initiative has brought together a global community of researchers, activists, and technologists who have been doing the hard work: interrogating AI systems, documenting harms, building alternatives, and refusing to accept that the future is already written.